gridsim/gridsim/doc/source/overview.rst

 This diagram presents the heart of the Gridsim simulation framework.

-The :class:`gridsim.simulation.Simulator` is the main class of Gridsim.
-It is composed of modules (such as :class:`gridsim.electrical.simulation.ElectricalSimulator`)themselves composed of elements (such as :class:`gridsim.electrical.element.ConstantElectricalCPSElement`).
+The :class:`.Simulator` is the main class of Gridsim.
+It is composed of modules (such as :class:`.ElectricalSimulator`)themselves composed of elements (such as :class:`.ConstantElectricalCPSElement`).
 These elements are the living part of the simulation, they will evolve during the time and interact with others to simulate the exchange of energy.

-A simulation with no output is pretty useless, so the :class:`gridsim.simulation.Recorder` module enables to save the simulation data either in text based files or enables to plot the values.
+A simulation with no output is pretty useless, so the :class:`.Recorder` module enables to save the simulation data either in text based files or enables to plot the values.
 The following figure contains a detailed UML diagram of that module.